-It’s just the “infused with nitrogen” part that might throw you off simply because it’s not used as commonly as carbon dioxide gas.
-But coffee isn’t the only drink nitrogen’s added to; some beer brands use the gas in their product.
+The “infused with nitrogen” part might throw you off simply because it’s not used as commonly as carbon dioxide gas.
+Coffee isn’t the only drink that nitrogen is added to, though.
+Some beer brands also use this gas in their product.

 The tasteless, odorless nitrogen adds to the coffee’s flavor and texture, but if you’re imagining fizzy coffee, that’s not quite how this works.
 Instead of making it crackly as carbonation does, nitrogen makes your drink foamy.

 The addition of this gas gives the coffee a velvety texture akin to a frothy beer.
-Basically, the nitrogen makes black coffee taste and feel as if cream and sugar have already been added to it, which is why the gas is an exciting prospect for most coffee lovers.
+Nitrogen makes black coffee taste and feels as if cream and sugar have already been added to it, which is why the gas is an exciting prospect for most coffee lovers.